 PL/Java functions before 1.5.1 have been able to access a value of XML type as

-PostgreSQL stores XML values serialized according to server_encoding
+PostgreSQL stores XML values serialized according to server_encoding, and

 transcoding.